 Staunton Style

-I understand Staunton style as generic category for tournament chess sets, more or less closely modeled on the pattern pioneered by John Jaques and Nathaniel Cooke from 1849 onwards.
+Staunton style is a generic term for tournament chess sets, more or less closely modeled on the pattern pioneered by John Jaques and Nathaniel Cooke from 1849 onwards.
 The pattern has been interpreted in different ways by chess piece manufacturers all over the world - and has tolled the bell for other patterns like Regency, Austrian, Russian, Czech, St. George or other styles in chess piece design.

 British